College Expenses and Your Divorce

 1. What is covered?

 Generally, tuition and fees, the actual costs of the child’s housing expenses, whether on-campus or off-campus, the actual costs of the child’s medical expenses, including medical insurance, and dental expenses; the reasonable living expenses of the child during the academic year and periods of recess, and the cost of books and other supplies necessary to attend college.
-The court may require either or both parties to provide funds for the child so as to pay for the cost of up to 5 college applications, the cost of 2 standardized college entrance examinations, and the cost of one standardized college entrance examination preparatory course.
+The court may require either or both parties to provide funds for the child support so as to pay for the cost of up to 5 college applications, the cost of 2 standardized college entrance examinations, and the cost of one standardized college entrance examination preparatory course.

 It is very important to note that under the newly enacted Illinois statute the costs of college are capped at the tuition and fees paid for in-state tuition at The University of Illinois at Champagne-Urbana in a double occupancy room with a standard meal plan, unless the court finds good cause otherwise.